tomasborrella/aws_conda_environments_scripts/proxy/README.md

 ## Configuration

-You have to edit at least 2 variables inside *enable_proxy.sh* script:
+There is a configuration file *default.cfg*.
+You have to edit at least 2 variables inside that file:
   - host (IP address of the proxy)
   - port (Port of the proxy)

-If the user of your system is different of the proxy user, you should add a *user* variable:
+If you want that the script don't ask for proxy user, you can set *user* variable:
 ```code
 user=<proxy_user>
 ```